OscarC9912/Brax_Explore/README.md

 # Brax Exploration

-Base on the original JAX Implementation of BRAX, I re-implement the Ant environment in PyTorch for profiling kernel usgae on GPU
+Base on the original JAX implementation of BRAX, I re-implement the Ant environment in PyTorch for profiling kernel usgae on GPU under JAX and PyTorch.

 Link to BRAX:\
 https://github.com/google/brax